The Trap Door: Berk

 Berk (voiced by Willie Rushton) is an oviform blue creature who speaks with a West Country accent.
 He is the protagonist of the show, and steward or caretaker of the monster's castle.
 As such, Berk often goes about his duties with simple-minded glee, and enjoys cooking with ingredients such as mud, eyeballs, snakes, and worms.
 Berk is often warned not to open the trap door by his friends, or forbidden by his master, but often does so nonetheless.
 His usual exclamations include "Oh, Globbits!" and "Sniff that!"

 Boni

 Boni (voiced by Willie Rushton) is a disembodied human skull, and Berk's closest friend.
 Speaking with an upper-class accent, he is something of an intellectual, but has a tendency to complain or bore others.
 Boni dislikes to be moved from his favourite spot—an alcove in the wall near the trap door—and is often shown failing to warn Berk about the various monsters that come from it.
 Although serious most of the time, he is given to childish excitements on par with those of Berk.

 Drutt

 Drutt (voiced by Nick Shipley) is Berk's pet, resembling an oversized spider, who often causes trouble when chasing after worms and other invaders, as by passing the trap door in search thereof.
 Although often characterised as male, Drutt produces a litter of baby spiders in the show's second season.
-The voice of Drutt is that of Nick Shipley, then proprietor of KPTV, who provided the editing services for the early series of Trap Door.
-Drutt is non-verbal but makes various noises.
+He is non-verbal but makes various noises.